 If you’re flying internationally, a passport is the only acceptable form of ID.

 Related: What Do You Need to Fly Domestic?

-Carry on vs. Checked Luggage
+Pay Attention to Carry on and Checked Luggage Restrictions

 It’s important to be aware of the carry on and checked luggage size and weight restrictions, so you won’t be in for any costly surprises at the airport.

 While it can differ by airline:

 - Carry on items must generally be no larger than 22 inches long, 14 inches wide and 8 inches high.
 A specific weight limit is typically not stated.

 - If a bag is larger than 22 inches long, 14 inches wide and 8 inches high, it will be considered a checked bag.
 Checked bags have a maximum weight restriction of 50 lbs (23 kg).

 - Personal items have a size restriction of 17 inches long, 10 inches wide and 9 inches high, and must be able to fit underneath the seat in front of you.